Olafur Eliasson Brings Major Public Art Installation Ice Watch to London to Inspire Action Against Climate Change

 The blocks of ice were taken out of the waters of the Nuup Kangerlua fjord in Greenland where they were melting into the ocean after having been lost from the ice sheet.
 In London, 24 blocks will be arranged in a clock formation on Bankside outside Tate Modern, where a major exhibition of Eliasson’s work will open in July 2019, and six additional blocks will be on display in the heart of the City of London outside Bloomberg’s European headquarters.
 As the ice gradually thaws, members of the public will have an opportunity to encounter the tangible effects of climate change by seeing and feeling the ice melt away.

 “It is clear that we have only a short period of time to limit the extreme effects of climate change,” said Olafur Eliasson.
 “By enabling people to experience and actually touch the blocks of ice in this project, I hope we will connect people to their surroundings in a deeper way and inspire radical change.
-We must recognise that together we have the power to take individual actions and to push for systemic change.
+We must recognize that together we have the power to take individual actions and to push for systemic change.
 Let’s transform climate knowledge into climate action.”

 “Ice Watch vividly captures the urgency of tackling climate change,” said Michael R. Bloomberg, UN Special Envoy for Climate Action and founder of Bloomberg LP and Bloomberg Philanthropies.
 “We hope Olafur Eliasson’s work of art will inspire bolder and more ambitious actions to reduce greenhouse gas emissions by governments, businesses, and communities.”